AshutoshKuinkel/KTMVTour/docs/daily-log.md

 ## 23 OCT 25

 - after like an hour and some assistance from claude, I finally got the profile function going on in RN.
 So all im storing in mmkv is just user id.
 A guy on discord reccomended me that since it'll be better later on and the db should just be the one source of truth.. something along the lines of that.

+- Alright, now i'll spend some time gathering more images.
+And maybe today i'll add feature of when user clicks tours page, they get alert saying our landmark detection feature is still under development and currerntly only works for the one landmark.

+## 24 OCT 25

+- Ok i didn't collect the images for the model.
+I'll start off by converting the files from my phone to jpg and then adding react native vision camera.

+- Ok i installed vision camera and setup the plugin + app needs camera permission looking @ the docs for rn vision camera and now Im waiting for the 1005 mb build which will take some hours.